 Roommate requests should be submitted to camp prior to June 1st.
 When two girls would like to room together, both families are asked to make the request.
 Staff will do their best to accommodate such requests.
 We do suggest that families consider carefully requesting a roommate that their camper knows from home or from a previous year because best friends do not always make best roommates.

 Laundry facilities are located in the dormitory buildings for campers.
 The washing machines have automatic detergent.
 Both washing machines and dryers do not need coins.
 The laundry fee is included in the activities fee.
 Counselors help the younger campers with their laundry.
 Units are scheduled for laundry times.
 Please make every effort to label all clothing brought to camp to ensure that articles left in the laundry may be returned to their owner.
+Campers attending camp for only 1 week should not plan to do laundry.
+However, new linens are available for everyone.

 A camper may bring her own horse to camp upon prior approval by the Riding Director.
 There is a horse-boarding fee, and any veterinary expenses will be charged to the parent.
 You must also provide proof of a current negative Coggins test in order to board your horse at camp.
 Please contact us if you are interested in bringing your horse to camp; there is limited availability.